Algarkirk: History

 Before the Roman conquest the area was home to the Coritani; after Roman departure it became part of the Anglo Saxon kingdom of Mercia.
 Algarkirk has been claimed to be named after Ælfgar, Earl of Mercia, a son of Lady Godiva; he is reputedly buried in the graveyard of the parish church of St Peter and St Paul.
 The "kirk" element of the name comes from the Old English "circe" meaning church, which was later replaced by the Old Norse "kirk".

 The 9th-century church itself is Early English and Norman with a double-aisle transept and a font of Purbeck marble.
 Under the tower are kneeling brass effigies of Nicholas Robertson (d.
 1498), Merchant of the Staple of Calais, and his two wives Alice and Isabella.
 In 1492, he and Isabella glazed the church clerestorey.
 The church was heavily restored in 1851.

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
 Since the Local Government Act of 1888, Holland had been, in most respects, a county in itself until the creation of Lincolnshire County Council in April 1974 by the combination of Holland, Lindsey (except for those areas transferred to Humberside) and Kesteven County Councils.

 The Algarkirk Woad mill closed down after the 1932 crop.
 The mill owner was Mr George Nussey Snr.

+Geography

+The bypass was built by Amey Construction, to take two years from February 1990.
+It was 5.5 miles long, and cost £8,961,439.

+The bypass opened on 29 October 1991.